jgador/loggle_aspire/src/Aspire.Dashboard/README.md

       "Elasticsearch": {
         "Endpoint": "http://localhost:9200",
         "DataStream": "logs-aspire-dashboard",
-        "DisableServerCertificateValidation": true
+        "DisableServerCertificateValidation": true,
+        "MaxDisplayedLogCount": 200
       }
     }
   }
 }
 ```

 When Elasticsearch persistence is enabled, the dashboard writes new logs to the configured data stream and hydrates the in-memory repository on demand by querying the data stream.
+The same configuration drives the dashboard’s Elasticsearch log data source; use `MaxDisplayedLogCount` to control how many of the newest logs are displayed in the UI.

 ### Common configuration